 If your college student signs a waiver, are grades automatically sent to you?

-If a student signs a FERPA waiver, the college can release academic information to you when requested.
-Parents just submit a request for grade information, etc. Nothing is sent automatically.
+If a student signs a FERPA waiver, the college can release academic information upon request.
+Nothing is sent automatically.

 Do FERPA rules prevent college employees from seeing my student’s records?

-There are some individuals who have access to your student’s records for professional reasons.
-School officials with legitimate educational interest may access records.
-Legitimate educational interest also applies to transfer school employees or government employees auditing or evaluating the college.
+There are some individuals who have access to your student’s records for professional reasons, such as school officials with legitimate educational interest.
+Legitimate educational interest applies to transfer school employees or government employees auditing or evaluating the college, as well.
 Directory information that is less restricted includes name, address, phone number, varsity sport played, e-mail, major, dates of attendance, degrees received, or enrollment status.

 Are there any exceptions to the restrictions limiting the release of student information?

 There is a health and safety exception to FERPA regulations.
-If a student is there is a health or safety reason to share information or the student a threat to themselves or to others, information may be shared with parents.
+If a student has a health or safety concern to share information or the student a threat to themselves or to others, information may be shared with parents.
 A school may also disclose to parents any violation of the use or possession of drugs or alcohol by students under twenty-one.

 College parents often feel frustrated by FERPA regulations.
-College Parents of America recommends families plan for dealing with student information, and we hope our easy to use consent form helps.
+College Parents of America recommends families plan for dealing with student information.

 Request information sparingly.
 College students are working toward increased independence and responsibility.
 Not getting in the way of them determining who receives their academic information is part of their growing independence.
 Some students handle this responsibility wisely and some may struggle with it.
 As with many aspects of the college experience, increased communication between college parents and college students eases the experience go smoothly for everyone.